mxlths/Piano_Helper/CurrentState.md

 *   `react`
 *   `@tonaljs/tonal`
 *   `webmidi`

-This structure provides a solid foundation.
-The plan for the Chord Progression mode involves adding a new mode value, managing progression data, adding UI controls, and extending `useDrill.js` to generate and validate progression-based drill sequences.
+*   `midi-player-js`

 ### 4. Core Logic & Calculations (`App.jsx` `useMemo` hooks)
 *   **Diatonic Chords:** Calculates the names (`diatonicTriads`, `diatonicSevenths`) and MIDI notes (`calculatedDiatonicChordNotes`) for all diatonic chords in the selected key/scale, applying RH inversion and split-hand voicing options.
 *   **Progression Chords:**
     *   Loads progressions from `src/data/progressions.json`.
     *   `calculatedProgressionChords`: Takes the selected Roman numeral progression, transposes it to the current key/scale using `@tonaljs/roman-numeral` and `@tonaljs/scale`.
-    *   **NEW (Voicing):** Applies selected voicing options (Show 7ths, RH Inversion, Split Hand, LH Offset, RH Rootless) during the calculation of the final `midiNotes` for each chord in the progression.
+    *   **NEW (Voicing):** Applies selected voicing options (Show 7ths, RH Inversion, Split Hand, LH Offset, RH Rootless, Shell Voicing, Add Octave Root) during the calculation of the final `midiNotes` for each chord in the progression.
 *   `notesToHighlight`: Determines which MIDI notes should be highlighted on the `PianoKeyboard` based on the current mode and selections (scale notes, single chord notes, all notes in the current diatonic degree, or all unique notes in the current progression voicing).

 ### 5. Current Functionality Summary